qzydustin/qzydustin.github.io/_posts/2022-07-28-shadowsocks-proxy-setup-tutorial.md

 ---

 Last time, I introduced Trojan-gfw. this time, we use another proxy tool, Shadowsocks-libev.
 It bypasses ISPs' network censorship by encrypting all traffic.
+However, Shadowsocks-libev is not a good tool to bypass Chinaese network censorship.
+This will result in the server‘s IP being blocked in mainland China.

 - Install Shadowsocks